 As the world becomes increasingly digital and reliant on data, the measurements that are taken from surveying are being and will continue to be used to inform and shape the future of our built environment.

 With more and more cars on the road, and with the advent of driverless cars on the horizon, the way our roads are used have changed since when they were initially built.
 This means that they may need expanding or modification to ensure that roads can continue to meet capacity as traffic increases.
-The data gathered from surveying the topographical landscape of motorways helps civil engineers and planners decide whether or not roads need to be expanded or laid out differently to better accommodate projected traffic.
+The data gathered from topographic surveys of motorways helps civil engineers and planners decide whether or not roads need to be expanded or laid out differently to better accommodate projected traffic.

 Similar to flooding, erosion is affecting more and more properties and the knock on effect of erosion also contributes to more flooding.
 But unlike flooding that has a sudden and noticeable impact, erosion happens more slowly over time and can be difficult to notice.
 This is where surveying, particularly surveys over time (such as monitoring surveys), can identify where continued erosion will cause damage to properties if action is not taken.
 This leads to informed planning which can prevent natural landscapes and buildings from becoming victims of erosion.